 - The West Leederville Community Garden

-Other sustainable initiatives include participation in Western Regional Organisation of Councils (WESROC) environmental programs/initiatives, Garden Week held each year at Perry Lakes Reserve and maintaining our Waterwise Council status.
+Other sustainable initiatives include participation in Western Regional Organisation of Councils (WESROC) environmental programs/initiatives and maintaining our Waterwise Council status.

 If you would like to know more, please take a closer look at our program areas below: